 Frequently Asked Questions

-So, Mom and Dad, or Grandparents, or just friends of the BAND, do you have questions about the EEU or what is going on???
+So, Mom and Dad, or Grandparents, or just friends of the BAND and COLORGUARD, do you have questions about the EEU or what is going on???
 Here is the place to get some of those general and maybe not so general questions answered.
 You can always ask Mr. Davis or a member of the EEU Booster Board your question, but many times your questions are common and requested by many other parents too.
 Below are some Frequently Asked Questions and helpful locations within the Website you can go to get additional information.

 If you have a question that might be helpful for other interested parties, please feel free to send them and we will add them to this page as soon as we can!
 Click here to submit a question.